rokath/trice/docs/TestExamples.md

 - SEGGER_RTT_V672b referenced source code by *SeggerRTT* projects

 ### Compiler
-- All in the example used compilers are free of charge for firmware images up to 32 KB size.
+- All in the example used compilers are free of charge for firmware images up to 32 KB size, if not otherwise stated.
 An ARMKeil-MDK license is available for STM M0/M0+ cores free of charge also for bigger firmware images (256KB) but demands generally a paid license for non M0 cores.
 - IAR works also for M4 for example but free only up to 32 KB images.

 ### trice configuration